 Listen Up is a series that brings public media personalities to Indianapolis for thought-provoking and inspiring conversation and storytelling.
 The event with anchor & managing editor of PBS NewsHour, Judy Woodruff, is set for the evening of Tuesday, May 23, at the Egyptian Room at Old National Centre.
 Doors open at 6:30 p.m., and the conversation starts at 7.

 Tickets are $25 each for general admission.
-Special VIP packages are available for $75 each and includes an opportunity to meet Woodruff, plus enjoy light hors d’oeuvres prior to the program.
+Special VIP packages are sold out and includes an opportunity to meet Woodruff, plus enjoy light hors d’oeuvres prior to the program.
 All proceeds benefit WFYI Public Media.

 ABOUT JUDY WOODRUFF

 Woodruff has covered politics and other news for more than three decades at CNN, NBC and PBS.
 She has been a White House correspondent, producer of documentaries, anchor on top political programs, visiting professor at Duke University's Terry Sanford Institute of Public Policy and visiting fellow at Harvard University's Joan Shorenstein Center on the Press, Politics and Public Policy.
 Woodruff is the recent recipient of the Cine Lifetime Achievement award, a Duke Distinguished Alumni award, the Edward R. Murrow Lifetime Achievement Award in Broadcast Journalism/Television, the University of Southern California Walter Cronkite Award for Excellence in Journalism, the Al Neuharth/University of South Dakota Award for Excellence in Journalism and the Gaylord Prize for Excellence in Journalism and Mass Communications from the University of Oklahoma, among others.
 For Woodruff's full biography, click here.